charles-uno/charles-uno.github.io/_posts/2016-05-27-the-abridged-skywalker-paradigm.md

 ## Episodes I, II, and III

 At the opening of Episode I, we see a group of separatists using a blockade to exert economic pressure on the wealthy planet of Naboo (and thus on the Galactic Senate).
-Their intention is to break off from the republic -- to be free from the Jedi.
+Their intention is to break off from the Republic -- to be free from the Jedi.

-Rather than diplomats, a pair of Jedi enforcers are sent to deal with the separatists.
-Upon realizing that their nonviolent options have been exhausted, the separatists deploy a military force to hold Naboo hostage.
-The conflict escalates as the Jedi deploy their own army of clone troopers, which was formed without the knowledge of the Galactic Senate.
+Instead of diplomats to negotiate with the separatists, a pair of Jedi enforcers are dispatched to bring them to heel.
+The separatists, realizing their nonviolent options have been exhausted, deploy a military force to hold Naboo hostage.

-At this point, it is quite clear that the Senate is toothless.
+The conflict escalates.
+The Jedi deploy their own army of clone troopers, which was formed without the knowledge of the (clearly toothless) Senate.
 The battlefield spans entire solar systems, putting billions -- if not trillions -- in danger.

 Horrified at the idea of so much bloodshed, Senator Palpatine wrests control of the Clone Army from the Jedi.
 He stages a coup, killing no more than a few thousand, and uniting the galaxy once again as a Galactic Empire.
 Palpatine serves as Emperor, assisted by his ward Vader.
 Vader, previously known as Anakin Skywalker, was trained as a Jedi and was instrumental to their defeat.